adrianoc/cecilifier/README.md

 `cd Cecilifier.Web`
 `dotnet run`

-Then you can open a browser in `https://localhost:8001`
+Then you can open a browser in `https://localhost:5000`

 # How to add tests
 ---
 First, and most importantly, tests should be self contained, clearly describing what they are testing and run quickly (unfortunately it is very likely that some of the existing tests does not meet this criteria, but nevertheless, we should strive to ;)

-Existing tests work basically taking a [snippet of code](https://bitbucket.org/vagaus/cecilifier/src/master/Cecilifier.Core.Tests/TestResources/Integration/CodeBlock/Conditional/IfStatement.cs.txt), compiling it, generating the Mono.Cecil API calls to produce an assembly equivalent to the compiled snippet and finally either comparing the two assemblies or comparing the generated IL for some method with the expected output [as in this example](https://bitbucket.org/vagaus/cecilifier/src/master/Cecilifier.Core.Tests/TestResources/Integration/CodeBlock/Conditional/IfStatement.cs.il.txt).
+Existing tests work basically taking a [snippet of code](https://bitbucket.org/vagaus/cecilifier/src/master/Cecilifier.Core.Tests/TestResources/Integration/CodeBlock/Conditional/IfStatement.cs.txt), _Cecilifying_ it (generating the Mono.Cecil API calls to produce an assembly equivalent to the compiled snippet), compiling it,  and finally either comparing the two assemblies or comparing the generated IL for some method with the expected output [as in this example](https://bitbucket.org/vagaus/cecilifier/src/master/Cecilifier.Core.Tests/TestResources/Integration/CodeBlock/Conditional/IfStatement.cs.il.txt).
 Ideally all tests should use the assembly comparison approach (as opposed to forcing developers to store the expected IL) but in some cases the comparison code would became to complex and in such cases I think it is ok to store the expected IL (anyway, I try to minimize the number of such tests).

 How to report issues
 ---